1984 Stanley Cup Final

 went to the conference that won the coin toss and in 1984 because the Wales Conference had more points in head-to-head play against the Campbell Conference.
 It was also the first time that the Finals was played under a 2–3–2 format.
 This was the third time during the era that the team with the worse record received a home-ice advantage, the other two being the 1968 and 1970.
-Home-ice advantage reverted to the team with the better record for the following Finals, and the Finals reverted to the former 2–2–1–1–1 format in the Finals after that.
+Home-ice advantage reverted to the team with the better record for the following Final, and the Final reverted to the former 2–2–1–1–1 format in the Final after that.